Economy of Palau: Industries

-There are no Patent Laws in Palau.
-Gazetteer – Patents
+There are no patent laws in Palau, and the country is not a member of either the Patent Cooperation Treaty nor the Paris Convention for the Protection of Industrial Property.
+The primary method of intellectual property protection on the island is through publishing cautionary notices on the local newspaper, The Island Times.

 Economic challenges

 The main economic challenge confronting Palau is to ensure the long-term viability of its economy by reducing its reliance on foreign assistance.
 Palau has created a trust fund to be drawn upon after the cessation of Compact grants, the value of which had grown to $140 million by the beginning of 2009.
-Also, in the late 1990s, Palau was affected by the 1997 Asian Financial Crisis, and their economy suffered.
+Also, in the late 1990s, Palau was affected by the 1997 Asian financial crisis, and their economy suffered.
 The island took a huge hit during the COVID-19 pandemic with global travel restrictions putting tourism to a halt.
 The Asian Development Bank projects that the GDP of Palau contracted by 9.5% in 2020.

+Historically, the United States has provided substantial assistance to Palau.
+Japan and Taiwan have provided funding for infrastructure projects in Palau.

 Tourism challenges

 In order to tackle mass tourism, the Palau Legacy Project, a sustainable tourism body, created a visa policy for the island of Palau to protect the nation from environmental damage.
 The "Palau Pledge" was the most awarded campaign of 2018 according to the WARC Creative 100 index.